Breadalbane Academy

 Breadalbane Academy is a 2–18 mixed, state all-through school in Aberfeldy, Perth and Kinross, Scotland.
 It has a Gaelic Medium provision in the primary which was extended into the secondary in session 2018/19.
-In 2020 the school won the 'Scotland's Most Enterprising School 2020' Indigo award.
+In 2020 the school won the 'Scotland's Most Enterprising School 2020' Indigo award..
+Breadalbane Academy also hosts Pitlochry High School students for their 5th and 6th years of Secondary education.

 Breadalbane Academy has performed consistently in SQA examinations, with approximately 50% of pupils progressing on to Higher Education.

 History

 The Academy has a history dating back to the 19th century.
 The original building has been incorporated into today's Aberfeldy Town Hall, almost directly across Crieff Road.

 At one time secondary pupils from remoter areas stayed in school hostels in Aberfeldy, but with better roads and the depopulation of many remote areas, the hostels were closed at the end of the 20th century.
 Construction of the current campus building began in 2007, with it opening in 2010.